Last updated on February 9th, 2023 at 12:43 am

 What Speed Shuttlecock Should I Use?

 Temperature, altitude & humidity in the environment all play a part in determining which shuttle speed you should choose.
 To give you some idea, in the UK & Europe the 78 rated shuttles tend be used regularly.
-I would not concern yourself too much if you are a beginner.
+I would not concern yourself too much about this if you are a beginner.

 Here’s a quick guide to help you choose the right shuttle speed.